Peter Magyar's Leadership Shift in Hungary

 Peter Magyar inherits a supermajority and a weak economy, yet his real test is whether he can loosen Hungary’s Russia tilt without splitting his own base.

-Peter Magyar is set to be sworn in as Hungary’s prime minister on Saturday, ending Viktor Orban’s 16-year run and opening a fight over who controls Hungary’s institutions, its EU ties and its security posture, according to
+Peter Magyar is set to be sworn in as Hungary’s prime minister on Saturday, ending Viktor Orban’s 16-year run and opening a fight over who controls Hungary’s institutions, its EU ties and its security posture, according to France 24 and

 BBC News.
 Magyar’s Tisza party won 141 of 199 seats in the April election, giving him a constitutional majority and the leverage to rewrite parts of the state that Orban spent more than a decade centralizing,